This year’s live virtual conference is over, but for delegates all content is still available until Wednesday, January 12, 2022!

 Stream first-rate economic developer professional development to your home office, living room, even on a run or in your car!
-Travel is no longer a factor, which will allow us to have our most expanded audience ever.
+Travel is no longer a factor.

-Economic Developers Association of Canada (EDAC) members and delegates from coast to coast to coast can share experiences, challenges, and strengths as they engage in professional development sessions virtually.
+Economic Developers Association of Canada (EDAC) members and delegates from coast to coast to coast share experiences, challenges, and strengths.

 Celina Caesar-Chavannes is a business consultant, coach and international speaker.
 She currently serves as the Sr. Advisor, EDI Initiatives and Adjunct Lecturer at Queen’s University.
 Her memoir, “Can You Hear Me Now?” was published by Penguin Random House Canada in 2021.
 She was the former Member of Parliament for Whitby, Parliamentary Secretary to Prime Minister Justin Trudeau and Parliamentary Secretary for International Development.
 During her term as a Member of Parliament, Celina was awarded several distinctions including a feature in the April 2018 edition of O (Oprah Winfrey) Magazine entitled, “What would you stand up for and named Chatelaine Magazine’s Woman of the Year (2019).

 She has a Bachelor of Science, an MBA in Healthcare Management and an Executive MBA from the Rotman School of Management.

 John is responsible for managing the company’s community and media relations and economic development strategy with a goal to enhance Bruce Power’s reputation and build strong relationships in the community.